multision/iSource/README.md

 ## iSource
-#### An iOS application created to display important iDevice information., formerly on the iOS App Store.
+#### An iOS application created to display important iDevice information, formerly on the iOS App Store.
 #### Developed & Designed by Mason Scherbarth

 ## Purpose